christinegp/docs/index.md

 ## Getting Started
 To get started on the Stellar Loyalty Program, read the [How Tos](./howto) page to learn more about the various Stellar features and functions.
-In particular, see [Get Started](./howto/getting_started)
+In particular, see [Get Started](./howto/get_started) to begin.

 ## How Stellar Docs is Organized
 The Stellar Docs contain several tools to help you in better understanding our core loyalty product.